Kimberly Wyatt: 2002–2009: The Pussycat Dolls

+Wyatt appeared as a contestant on the VH1 magic reality show Celebracadabra in April 2008, where she was eliminated in fifth episode.
+The group's second and final studio album Doll Domination was released in September 2008 and attained their highest position on the Billboard 200 (number four).
+The album is considered a commercial disappointment selling less than 400,000 copies in the US which propelled the label to reissue the album with new songs.
+(Note: US sales figures for Doll Domination as of April 2009.)
+The album and its reissues spawned three top-twenty singles: "When I Grow Up", "I Hate This Part", and "Jai Ho!
+(You Are My Destiny)".
+The last drew controversy by crediting Scherzinger as a featured artist, fueling internal tensions.
+The group would then confirm a hiatus in September 2009.
+In December 2009, Wyatt debuted as a judge on Sky1's Got to Dance, a reality show seeking Britain's top dance act.

 2009–2018: Her Majesty & the Wolves and television

 In 2009, Wyatt played Siyotanka in the politically incorrect comedy series Poor Paul.
 From 2009 to 2014, she was a judge of the British dance competition show Got to Dance for five seasons.
-In 2010, she was featured on Aggro Santos' hit single "Candy"; the song peaked at number five on the UK Singles Chart.
+In 2010, she was featured on Aggro Santos's hit single "Candy"; the song peaked at number five on the UK singles chart.
 Also in 2010, Wyatt formed the electropop duo Her Majesty & the Wolves with Spencer Nezey from Jupiter Rising; they released their debut single "Glaciers" that August.
 Their debut studio album, 111, was released on July 11, 2011, preceding the singles "Stars in Your Eyes" and "Goodbye, Goodnight".
 The duo performed live for the next four years, until 2014.
 In 2011, she was a judge on the dance competition show Live to Dance, the American version of Got to Dance, along with Paula Abdul and Travis Payne.

 In 2014, Wyatt competeted in the winter sports talent show The Jump and in 2015 she won the final of the cooking reality show Celebrity MasterChef.
 From 2016 to 2018, she was judge of the British dance competition Taking The Next Step for three seasons.